 I wrote a letter to Nan from England in 1992 with questions based on details from Alice’s memoir.
 Recently, I took down my copy of When The Pelican Laughed from the bookshelf and was browsing through it when Nan’s beautiful cursive handwritten response from September 1992 fell out.
 (It’s my habit to use mementos — tickets, newspaper clippings, letters etc. — as bookmarks.)

 About the book, the bakers shop was run by a chap called Kernutt.
 Keeleys was the grocer.
 My dad took over the police station from Constable Larson.
 Not sure of the date, but I think it would [have been] before 1927.

 Wow!
 In her book, Alice said the Keeleys had run the bakery shop.
 And the dates didn’t quite match.
-But these were small discrepancies, especially as by 1992, Alice and my Nan were both in their eighties.
-However, there was a connection, in the handing over of the police station from Robert Larson to Nan’s father.
+But these were minor discrepancies, especially as by 1992, Alice and my Nan were both in their eighties.
+However, there was a connection in the handing over of the police station from Robert Larson to Nan’s father.
 Had they met to hand over the keys?
 I don’t know.
 It’s more likely they passed driving in opposite directions on Albany Highway to and from Perth.

 And this wasn’t the only connection between Alice’s story and my Nan.
 As Alice recounts, she returned with the Larsons to Perth in 1928 and lived for a while at number 10 Daphne Street, North Perth, before moving to Mount Hawthorn.*

 Nan and Pop and their three children (my aunts and uncle) moved from Williams to the outer Perth suburb of Kelmscott between 1937 and 1938 (when my father was born).
 Shortly afterwards, the family of six moved to number 21 Daphne Street, North Perth.
 Ten years on but only ten houses from where Alice had lived in the street.